HansOersted/learning-lyapunov-cbf/README.md

 # Learning Lyapunov Functions from Data

 > “My professor asked me to find a Lyapunov candidate.
-> I spent the whole afternoon and missed my date at Tivoli (amusement part in Denmark).
+> I spent the whole afternoon and missed my date at Tivoli (yes, the amusement park in Copenhagen).
 > Now she says we’re over.”
 > — Thomas, heartbroken but now stable